 Working people need a living wage protected by law.

 The Greens have committed to legislate an increase to the national minimum wage to at least 60% of the median wage.

-We call on Labor, Liberal and all other politicians to support the Greens push to enshrine a living wage in law.
+We call on parliament to support the Greens push to enshrine a living wage in law.

 Tying our minimum wage to 60% of the median wage will lead to a minimum weekly wage of $852.60 for Australia's lowest paid full time workers.
 It means over $150 more every week for minimum wage workers.

 The national minimum wage needs to lift because:

 - The national minimum wage has not kept pace with this relative poverty threshold for almost 20 years.
 The national minimum wage is currently only 55.1% of full-time median earnings, down from well over 60% before 1999.